martintrostheim/pain-body-map/README.md

 **How to use:**
 1. Download the application in `english` or `norwegian`.
 2. Rund the application by opening `index.html`.
-3. Draw on the body map.
+3. Draw on the body map by holding or clicking the left mouse button and moving the mouse.
 4. Save data as `.png`: `Right click on body map -> Save Image As...`